-Overall, Lethbridge School Division is in a strong financial position when in comparison to similar sized school divisions throughout the province from 2018-2019 to 2021-2022.
+Overall, Lethbridge School Division is in a reasonable financial position when in comparison to similar sized school divisions throughout the province.
 This is shown throughout this report, including liquidity, accumulated surplus, working capital, and in its tangible capital assets.
-There are some significant changes in 2022-2023 due to the introduction of the asset retirement obligations accounting standard resulting in an increase of \$6 million to the Division's liabilities, and the use of reserves in order to meet Alberta Education's cap at August 31, 2023.
+There continues to be some challenges with the decrease of the Division's reserves to maintain programming to compensate for the shortfall from the weighted moving average (WMA) framework and to meet Alberta Education's reserve cap that was implemented at the end of August 31, 2023.
+However, the Division will continue to monitor to ensure prudent financial decisions are being made for students of today and into the future.